Vietnam.vn - Nền tảng quảng bá Việt Nam

 A new study led by the University of Oxford, in collaboration with Westlake University (China), Universidade Estadual de Santa Cruz (Brazil) and the University of Göttingen (Germany), has highlighted significant risks to cocoa production due to climate change.
 However, the researchers also identified farm management solutions that can both climate-proof cocoa and increase yields without requiring plantation expansion.

 The study was conducted in three major cocoa-producing countries, Brazil, Ghana and Indonesia (which together account for 33% of global cocoa production), to investigate the key factors affecting cocoa yields.
 The findings showed that increasing pollination rates above current levels could increase yields by 20%.
 This suggests that many cocoa plantations are not receiving enough pollination to produce the maximum possible yield.
-In addition to the impact of pollination, locations that are 7 degrees warmer have 20-31% lower cocoa yields.
+In addition to the impact of pollination, locations that are 7°C warmer have cocoa yields that are 20-31% lower.

 To support sustainable cocoa production, the researchers recommend practical strategies to enhance pollination, such as maintaining leaf litter and other understory biomass, conserving soil organic matter, providing moderate shade, and reducing the use of agricultural chemicals.
 These measures not only increase pollinator numbers, but also help regulate plantation temperatures and improve soil health, ensuring the long-term resilience of plantations.